 What is Sheltered Housing?

 Some schemes include a laundry room, kitchen and communal lounge where tenants can meet with friends and neighbours, and all schemes are built with safety and convenience in mind and have door entry systems, fire alarms and smoke detectors.
-Most properties are fitted with alarm cords which put tenants in contact with a member of staff in an emergency situation.
+Most properties are fitted with alarm cords which put tenants in contact with a control centre in an emergency situation.

 The purpose of sheltered housing is to enable you to continue living as independently as possible while providing you with housing related support.
 When you live in Sheltered Housing you still maintain the same responsibilities and independence that you have always enjoyed.

 Sheltered Housing schemes are for people who are generally active and independent - it's not for those seeking a care option.
 We provide visiting members of staff who regularly visit tenants to check all is well.
 Our aim is to support you without intruding, maintaining both freedom and privacy.

 Additional services to tenants living in Sheltered Housing: